top of page

 Plaintiffs include five refugees from Africa, Asia, and Latin America who have been detained or are at imminent risk of detention under this policy.
 Plaintiffs and their families were lawfully admitted to the United States through the U.S. Refugee Admissions Program (“USRAP”) after comprehensive security vetting and are not subject to any ground of removability under the Immigration and Nationality Act (“INA”).
 Still, they are being subjected to or fear DHS’s illegal, discriminatory, and cruel policy of refugee detention.
 The Advocates for Human Rights, a non-profit legal services organization with offices in Minneapolis, Minnesota who has devoted the last several weeks to responding to Operation PARRIS, including by developing a legal response, supporting detained refugee families, and representing detained refugees in habeas petitions, is also included in the lawsuit as an organizational plaintiff.

-On January 28, 2026, the Court issued a Temporary Restraining Order granting, in relevant part, the following
+On February 27, 2026, the Court granted a Preliminary Injunction ordering, in relevant part, the following:

-1. For the purposes of this Order, temporary relief is granted to a putative "Class" which encompasses: "All individuals with refugee status who are residing in the state of Minnesota, who have not yet adjusted to lawful permanent resident status, and who have not been charged with any ground for removal under the Immigration and Nationality Act.
+1. For the purposes of this Order, preliminary relief is GRANTED to a putative "Class" which encompasses: "All individuals with refugee status who are residing in the state of Minnesota, who have not yet adjusted to lawful permanent resident status, and who have not been charged with any ground for removal under the Immigration and Nationality Act."

 Center for Human Rights and Constitutional Law